 Of course, these explanations are not mutually exclusive and may very well complement one another.
-Animus and race-based inferences (whether implicit or conscious) may co-exist, and further research is needed to assess the importance and explanatory power of each.
+Animus and race-based inferences (whether implicit or conscious) may coexist, and further research is needed to assess the importance and explanatory power of each.

-Whatever the reasons underlying these discriminatory patterns are, it is crucial to further study them to curb retail race discrimination.
-Retail discrimination colors black consumers’ everyday shopping experiences.
-It has been shown that these experiences—collectively termed: “Shopping while Black”—have cumulative debilitating effects on black consumers’ self-esteem and life satisfaction, even their mental health.
+Whatever the reasons underlying these discriminatory patterns are, it is crucial to study them further if retail race discrimination is to be curbed.
+Retail discrimination affects Black consumers’ everyday shopping experiences, and it has been shown that these experiences—collectively termed: “Shopping while Black”—have cumulative debilitating effects on Black consumers’ self-esteem and life satisfaction, even their mental health.

-The harmful effects produced by retail discrimination also elucidate the need to revisit existing antidiscrimination laws.
+The harmful effects produced by retail discrimination also highlight the need to revisit existing antidiscrimination laws.
 To this day, federal public accommodation laws do not prohibit race discrimination in retail stores.
-Courts have so far been reluctant to interpret these laws broadly, so as to encompass retail discrimination.
-While some states have included retail stores in their public accommodation statutes, others did not, and even those who do, provide very limited remedies and no effective deterrence.
+Courts have thus far been reluctant to interpret these laws broadly to encompass retail discrimination.
+While some states have included retail stores in their public accommodation statutes, others have not, and even those who do, provide very limited remedies and no effective deterrence.

 Until retail stores are adequately covered by antidiscrimination laws (federal and state), this Article proposes that regulators and courts consider using existing consumer protection regulations to combat retail race discrimination.
-Indeed, some regulatory agencies (including the CFPB) have already begun to take steps in this direction.
+Indeed, some regulatory agencies (including the Consumer Finance Protection Bureau [CFPB]) have already begun taking steps in this direction.

 This Article proceeds as follows.
 Section I briefly reviews the history and contemporary experiences of retail race discrimination in the United States.
-Section II explains the motivation behind this field experiment, by surveying the limited empirical research on retail race discrimination and highlighting the importance of testing discrimination on the retail floor.
+Section II explains the motivation behind this field experiment by surveying the limited empirical research on retail race discrimination and highlighting the importance of testing discrimination in the actual retail setting.
 Section III describes the data collection methods used in this study, including measures taken to ensure uniformity across testers.
 Section IV presents the results, revealing large and significant racial disparities in consumers’ (testers’) return experiences and outcomes.
 Section V then discusses potential explanations for the observed patterns, and Section VI explores the relevance of the findings for online retail.
-Part VII then switches to the law and policy questions that this study raises.
-It illuminates the loopholes in existing antidiscrimination laws, concluding that these laws neither adequately protect consumers nor sufficiently deter retailers from engaging in (what should be unlawful) race discrimination.
-Part VIII then advances a novel path forward.
-It calls on regulatory agencies (e.g., the FTC and CFPB) and state attorneys general to use their authority to combat “unfair” practices under existing consumer protection statutes to curtail retail race (and gender) discrimination.
+Part VII then turns to the law and policy questions that this study raises.
+Revealing the loopholes in existing antidiscrimination laws, it concludes that these laws neither adequately protect consumers nor sufficiently deter retailers from engaging in (what should be unlawful) race discrimination.
+Part VIII then advances a novel path forward, calling on regulatory agencies (e.g., the FTC and CFPB) and state attorneys general to use their authority to combat “unfair” practices under existing consumer protection statutes to curtail retail race (and gender) discrimination.
 This last Section explains how this solution could work, at least until an appropriate civil rights framework is adopted.

 I. Retail Race Discrimination: Past and Present

-History is rife with stories of African-Americans being excluded from retail stores and other places of public accommodation.
-Retail stores—just like restaurants, lunch counters, and schools—operated as sites of racial segregation and inequality.
-Professor Austin explains, “Blacks were condemned and negatively stereotyped for engaging in activities that White people undertake without a second thought.
+History is rife with stories of Blacks being excluded from retail stores and other places of public accommodation.
+Retail stores—just like restaurants, lunch counters, and schools—have operated as sites of racial segregation and inequality.
+Professor Austin explains, “Blacks were condemned and negatively stereotyped for engaging in activities that white people undertake without a second thought.
 Among the most significant of these activities is buying and selling goods and services.”

-African-Americans were forced to use back entrances to businesses, were denied service in public places, and were prevented from trying on merchandise before buying it, up until the 1960’s.
+Blacks were forced to use back entrances to businesses, denied service in public places, and prevented from trying on merchandise before buying it, up until the 1960s.
 As historian Grace Hale observed, store clerks “controlled the rituals of deference through which blacks were forced to make their purchases.
-African Americans often had to wait until all whites were served to take whatever grade of cornmeal, molasses, or sidemeat clerks would give them.”
+Black often had to wait until all whites were served to take whatever grade of cornmeal, molasses, or sidemeat clerks would give them.”